povanberg/DGFEM-Acoustic/README.md

 cmake .. && make -j4
 ```

-### Run
+## Running the tests
-Once the sources sucessfully build, you can start playing with the solver.
+Once the sources sucessfully build, you can start using with the solver.
 It required two arguments: a mesh file created with Gmsh and a config file containing the solver options.
+Examples of mesh files and config files are given [here](https://github.com/pvanberg/MATH0471-DG/tree/master/doc).

 ```
 cd bin
 ./dgalerkin mymesh.msh myconfig.conf